 Pancreatic enzymes help digest fat, protein, and carbohydrates in the food you eat.
-However, diseases that affect the pancreas such as cancer of the pancreas, pancreatitis, cystic fibrosis, or surgeries that involve the pancreas, may block the release or reduce the amount of digestive enzymes produced by the pancreas.
+However, diseases that affect the pancreas such as cancer of the pancreas, pancreatitis, cystic fibrosis, or surgeries that involve the pancreas, may block the release or reduce the amount of digestive enzymes made by the pancreas.

 Without enough pancreatic enzymes, the foods you eat won’t be fully digested and you won’t absorb all the nutrients and calories available from them.
 This is sometimes called malabsorption, meaning you aren’t absorbing all your nutrition, and can contribute to weight loss.